-The Policing and Crime Act 2009 amended the Local Government (Miscellaneous Provisions) Act 1982 Schedule 3 to introduce a new classification of sex establishment, namely sexual entertainment venues.
+The Policing and Crime Act 2009 amended the Local Government (Miscellaneous Provisions) Act 1982 Schedule 3 to introduce a new classification of sex establishment, namely sexual entertainment venues (SEVs).
 This brought into force for lap dancing, pole dancing and other "relevant entertainment" a new licensing regime.
 The legislation enables local authorities to adopt a policy and standard conditions relating to sexual entertainment venues, sex shops and sex cinemas.

 Guildford Borough Council adopted the provisions of Schedule 3 to the Local Government (Miscellaneous Provisions) Act 1982 as amended by the Policing and Crime Act 2009 on 7 October 2014 with effect from 17 November 2014.
-Guildford Borough Council originally adopted a policy and standard conditions on 14 April 2015 to be applied when determining applications for sex establishment licences in the Borough.
+Guildford Borough Council originally adopted a policy and standard conditions on 14 April 2015 to be applied when determining applications for sex establishment licences in the Borough, and subsequently the Executive agreed a revised policy on 30 October 2018

-The policy was revised and approved for public consultation by Licensing Committee on 30 May 2018.
-This report seeks to inform Licensing Committee of the results of the consultation and seeks that the Committee recommend the Executive approve the draft Policy.
+The current policy is due to expire and a revised policy was approved for public consultation by Licensing Committee on 26 May 2021.
+This report seeks to inform Licensing Committee of the results of the consultation and asks that the Committee recommends that the Executive approves the draft Policy.